Danielle McCray

 Danielle McCray (born October 8, 1987) is an American professional basketball player.
-She was selected seventh overall in the 2010 WNBA Draft by the Connecticut Sun.
+She was selected seventh overall in the 2010 WNBA draft by the Connecticut Sun.
 She played collegiately for the Kansas Jayhawks where she was named a second-team All-American during her senior season.
 McCray is the highest-picked player in KU's history.

 Early life

 McCray was born in Boynton Beach, Florida, and as a young child, her family moved to Olathe, Kansas.
 McCray attended Olathe East High School and was an All-State selection.
 During her senior season, she accepted an athletic scholarship to the University of Kansas.

-Collegiate career
+College career

 McCray concluded her career ranked in the top 10 of nine categories — including fourth in all-time scoring with 1,934 points — and with a good deal of hardware.